Tailored-AI-Hub/Whatsapp-Service/documentation/S3_URL_DOWNLOAD_GUIDE.md

 ### Before
 - Only sent URLs to WhatsApp
-- WhatsApp would download the file itself
-- Limited control over the process

 ### After
 - Downloads the file from S3 URL to your server